nazar-art/spring-boot-security/README.md

 You can see 3 branches here with different Spring Security configurations:

 - master -> in-memory configuration
-- jdbc_authentication -> configuration with JDBC
+ate- jdbc_configuration -> configuration with JDBC
-- jpa_&_mysql -> configuration with JPA and MySql
+- jpa_configuration -> configuration with JPA and MySql